Examples

 Handling existing constraints when creating a constraint

 Creating an already existing constraint will fail.
 To avoid such an error, IF NOT EXISTS can be added to the CREATE command.
-This will ensure that no error is thrown and no constraint is created if any other constraint with the given name or another node property existence constraint on the same schema already existed.
+This will ensure that no error is thrown and that no constraint is created if any other constraint with the given name, or another node property existence constraint on the same schema, already exists.
+As of Neo4j 5.17, an informational notification is instead returned showing the existing constraint which blocks the creation.

 Query